13 Mother’s Day Gift Box & Basket Ideas That Beat a Basic Paper Bag Any Day

 What to include: A bestseller or book club pick, artisan bookmark, reading journal, herbal tea sampler, biscotti or chocolate-covered almonds, and a soft reading blanket if your budget allows.

-Where To Get It: Purchase books from local bookstores or Bookshop.org.
+Where to get it: Purchase books from local bookstores or Bookshop.org.
 Find accessories on Etsy or Amazon.

 Price: $30-$55

-3. Creative Soul Basket
+3. Creative Soul

 If she’s already into a specific craft, lean into that.
 If she’s mentioned wanting to try something new, this is your chance to support that.
 Pair it with a handwritten note that says “take an afternoon just for you.”